Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 The more we carry that energy within us, that comes when we receive this confirmation, the easier it is to continue to relate in a compassionate way with other people, even under difficult conditions.

 What can feel better than using this power we have to enrich life, in the service of life, and seeing how our efforts have made life more wonderful for people?

-## What else keeps us from expressing gratitude?

 Given its importance and power, it's all the more important that we look at what is keeping us from doing it.